juri-sinitson/angular-monorepo/README.md

 <!-- TOC --><a name="what-is-this-repo-for"></a>
 # What is this repo for?
-It's an example (it may be even used as a skeleton) for an enterprise monorepo (what?! monorepo?! you might ask, but don't feel confused, keep on reading a little further) which can (most probably will) have multiple apps.
+It's an example (it may be even used as a skeleton) of an enterprise monorepo (what?! monorepo?! you might ask, but don't feel confused, keep on reading a little further) which can (most probably will) have multiple apps.
 It might contain some example implementations to get a general idea of e.g. the architecture